erxes/erxes/CONTRIBUTING.md

 # Contribute

-My name is Azwan Nurfadhillah
+My name is Azwan Nurfadhillah and i have done pull request

 ## Introduction